 Know your Copyrights: Association of Research Libraries (ARL) Web Page on using copyrighted works in the academic setting.
 This is a great new resource that features questions and answers, a brochure for faculty and teaching assistants, and a section on planning campus outreach.
 The brochure can be purchased in print form from the ARL, but can also be accessed on the web site, and may be customized for use on your own campus pursuant to a Creative Commons license.
 See especially, the What you Can Do Chart.

-The Code of Best Practices in Fair Use for Media Literacy Education: Published by American University's Center for Social Media: A new guide to fair use, issued in November 2008.
+The Code of Best Practices in Fair Use for Media Literacy Education: Published by American University's Center for Social Media: A guide to fair use, issued in November 2008.
 The guide offers free advice to professors who wish to incorporate moving image media; sound media, images, web sites and all other types of media into their lecutures.
 This guide identifies five principles that represent the media literacy education community's current consensus about acceptable practices for the fair use of copyrighted materials.
 The guide was created with the assistance of more than 150 educators, and reviewed by a panel of lawyers who are experts in fair use.

 Citizen 3.0 Copyright, Creativity and Contemporary Culture